 I am a biographer.
 These are my thoughts on a wide variety of topics: my role as chair of trustees at Lincoln Drill Hall and of the Lincoln Book Festival.
 I also write on the plight of refugees and the EU.
-My other blogs http://williamsmithwilliams.co.uk talk about my biography of William Smith Williams who was first to recognise the genius of Charlotte Bronte and http://www.philwilliamswriter.co.uk about my father's army career, Ordnance and War on Wheels
+My other blogs http://williamsmithwilliams.co.uk talk about my biography of William Smith Williams who was first to recognise the genius of Charlotte Bronte and http://www.philwilliamswriter.co.uk about my books on how the army was supplied in the world wars, Ordnance and War on Wheels

 On the anniversary of some women first exercising their right